British Airways faces mass legal action after Mr Justice Warby grants group litigation order

 Personal details, including payment data and addresses, were compromised by the hack, according to the ICO’s findings.

-BA began to contact affected customers last year but on Friday 4 October 2019 Mr Justice Warby granted a group litigation order at a hearing in London, paving the way for a mass legal action against BA.
+British Airways began to contact affected customers last year but on Friday 4 October 2019 Mr Justice Warby granted a group litigation order at a hearing in London, paving the way for a mass legal action against BA.
 The judge granted a window of 15 months for people to come forward and join the group litigation.

 Louis Browne QC and Ian Whitehurst from Exchange Chambers have been instructed by Hayes Connor Solicitors to advise on the BA data breach group litigation and at present have a total of in excess of 500 clients.